kapelner/QC_Math_241_Spring_2015/README.md

 # MATH 241 Spring 2015

 This is the course homepage for Math 241 for the Spring semester 2015 at Queens College, City University of New York taught by Professor Adam Kapelner.

-## Syllabus

 The syllabus can be found [here](https://raw.githubusercontent.com/kapelner/QC_Math_241_Spring_2015/master/syllabus/syllabus.pdf).

 ## Lectures